 - Modest stipend for acting as part time coaches in Mira’s extracurricular sports programs in local schools in Nepal

-As part of the program, four of the young women will be selected to visit Hong Kong in November 2018 to participate in the Oxfam Trailwalker.
+As part of the program, our athletes have the opportunity to travel and compete in an overseas race.
 Since ultra running is not yet an officially recognised sport in Nepal, most of the young women in the program will have no experience running longer than half-marathon or marathon distances.
-Mira’s training program will develop the women’s athletic potential and Mira will select the four women most suited for the 100km race.
-We hope to provide other opportunities for the women who are not selected to race and experience life overseas in the future.
+Mira’s training program will develop the women’s athletic potential.

-In total the women will stay in Hong Kong for 10 days.
-Tours and educational programs will be arranged to ensure they receive the maximum possible benefit from their time here.
+In addition, tours and educational programs will be arranged to ensure they receive the maximum possible benefit from their time here.